Who Is Ludvig Aberg's Caddie?

 The rest is history, and Skovron caddied for Fowler for the next 13 years, a period that included five PGA Tour wins and 12 top-10 finishes in Majors for the American.

-In 2014, with Skovron at his side, Fowler also became just the third player along with Jack Nicklaus and Tiger Woods to finish in the top-five in all four Majors in a calendar year.
+In 2014, with Skovron at his side, Fowler also became just the third player, along with Jack Nicklaus and Tiger Woods, to finish in the top five in all four Majors in a calendar year.
 He also reached a career-high of World No.4 two years later, cementing their partnership as one of the most successful in the game.

 Joe Skovron was with Rickie Fowler during 2014, the year he finished in the top five of all four Majors

-Success soon followed, with Kim impressing at that year’s Presidents Cup and claiming PGA Tour victory at the Shriners Children’s Open.
+Success soon followed, with Kim impressing at that year’s Presidents Cup and claiming a PGA Tour victory at the Shriners Children’s Open.

 Mike has over 25 years of experience in journalism, including writing on a range of sports throughout that time, such as golf, football and cricket.
 Now a freelance staff writer for Golf Monthly, he is dedicated to covering the game's most newsworthy stories.